Capacitation: Function and mechanism

+Sperm capacitation consists of five main steps: changes to the sperm plasma membrane that cause increased membrane fluidity, pH changes, ion flux, activation of the cAMP-PKA pathway and downstream phosphorylation, and changes to membrane potential (hyperpolarization) which result in hyperactivation and consequent enhanced motility of sperm.

 Capacitation has two effects: destabilisation of the acrosomal sperm head membrane which allows it to penetrate the outer layer of the egg, and chemical changes in the tail that allow a greater mobility in the sperm.
 The changes are facilitated by the removal of sterols (e.g. cholesterol) and non-covalently bound epididymal/seminal glycoproteins.
 The result is a more fluid membrane with an increased permeability to Ca2+ ion.

 An influx of Ca2+ produces increased intracellular cAMP levels and thus, an increase in motility.
 Hyperactivation coincides with the onset of capacitation and is the result of the increased Ca2+ levels.
 It has a synergistic stimulatory effect with adenosine that increases adenylyl cyclase activity in the sperm.

 The tripeptide fertilization promoting peptide (FPP) is essential for controlling capacitation.
 FPP is produced in the prostate gland as a component of the seminal fluid.
 FPP comes into contact with the spermatozoa during ejaculation, as the sperm and seminal fluid mix.
 High levels of active FPP prevent capacitation.
 After ejaculation, the concentration of FPP drops in the female reproductive tract.